Tags

 Func with Lambda Expression

-Lambda expression is a shorthand way for declaring anonymous functions.
+The lambda expression is a shorthand way of declaring anonymous functions.
 Below is the usage.

 static void Main(string[] args)